sammi-turner/Dotfiles/README.md

 To fix that problem, install those named packages using META-x, RETURN, package-install, RETURN, followed by the name of the missing package and RETURN again.

 In this config, META is set to the Super key.
+The ESC key also works as a spare META.

+To cancel any command, use CTRL-g.

 When configuring via the GUI, don't forget to select "save" under "options" to preserve the changes.